substackinc/universal-constructor/priorities.md

 -   Get editFile to 95%+ reliable for small code changes
 -   Ability to work in a git branch, where small steps can get committed / rolled back, to allow more complex changes
 -   Unit tests & the ability to work with them
--   re-write tools.js to be cleaner & tested so UC can make meaningful tool improvements end-to-end
+-   Teach UC to be able to fix/improve/add tools for itself as it goes (maybe plus resume after restart so it can do it live)